 Replace the pin and, if necessary, the connecting rod.

-Elevated fluid temperature in the cooling system*
+Increased fluid temperature in the cooling system*

 - Weak tension or breakage of the water pump drive belts.

-Tighten or replace belts.
+Tighten or replace the belts.

-- Faulty thermostats
+- Malfunction of thermostats

 Replace thermostats.

-- Pollution of the radiator core.
+- Contamination of the radiator core.

 Clean the radiator core from dirt.